playsms/docker-playsms/README.md

 Item            | Info
 --------------- | ---------------
-Project update  | 200311
+Project update  | 200407
-Project version | 1.9
+Project version | 2.0
 playSMS version | 1.4.3

 This project is playSMS docker image project.

-playSMS is a free and open source SMS management software.
-A flexible Web-based mobile portal system that it can be made to fit to various services such as an SMS gateway, bulk SMS provider, personal messaging system, corporate and group communication tools.
+playSMS is a Free and Open Source SMS Gateway Software.
+Not A Free SMS Service.

 Visit [playSMS](http://playsms.org) website for more information.